yeorok/morphik-core/README.md

   <a href="https://morphik.ai/docs">Docs</a> - <a href="https://discord.gg/BwMtv3Zaju">Community</a> - <a href="https://morphik.ai/docs/blogs/gpt-vs-morphik-multimodal">Why Morphik?</a> - <a href="https://github.com/morphik-org/morphik-core/issues/new?assignees=&labels=bug&template=bug_report.md">Bug reports</a>
 </p>

+> **Migration Required for Existing Installations**: If you installed Morphik before June 8, 2025, our most recent changes affect the way content is stored in the multivector chunks.
+Please run the `scripts/migrate_multivector_to_external_storage.py` script before launching Morphik.

 ## Morphik is an open-source AI-native knowledge base.

 [Morphik](https://morphik.ai) provides developers the tools to ingest, search (deep and shallow), transform, and manage unstructured and multimodal documents.
 Some of our features include: